AdrianNunez/AdrianNunez.github.io/_posts/2018-03-27-tensorflow-object-detection-api.md

 Tensorflow has its own Object Detection API with tutorials and a ModelZoo, you can find it [here](https://github.com/tensorflow/models/tree/master/research/object_detection).
 With so much documentation it can be difficult to actually get your model working on your own dataset, so I will try to summarize my experience using it.
 The tutorial will by composed of the following parts:

-* Installing the Object Detection API
+* 1. Installing the Object Detection API
-* (Optional) Labelling your dataset
+* 2. Preparing the dataset
-* Preparing the dataset
+* 3. Convert data to TFRecord format
-* Finetune the network with your dataset
+* 4. Prepare the directory structure
-* Export the finetuned graph
+* 5. Finetune the network with your dataset
-* Evaluation in your dataset
+* 6. Export the finetuned graph

 ## 1. Installing the Object Detection API